Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: CFG-Bench

 {\textbf{Evaluative Judgment}} shifts the focus from comprehension to evaluation and is defined as the agent's ability to make qualitative assessments of an action's execution and outcome.
 This is a critical capability, as it is essential for both learning from observation by distinguishing effective from hazardous techniques, and for achieving resilience by identifying failures and re-planning accordingly.
 Since this reasoning requires justification, all tasks are open-ended.

 Specifically, the first task is \textit{Process Monitoring} (PM), which requires the model analyze the ongoing action to determine if the process is proceeding as expected, or if it has encountered a problem, such as being temporarily stuck, having failed, or being unexpectedly interrupted.
-Next, the \textit{Strategy Evaluation} (SE) task requires the model to adopt the role of a critic, judging the quality of an action's execution based on criteria such as rationality, professionalism, and efficiency, thereby applying a normative model of success to a specific visual scene.
+Next, the \textit{Strategy Evaluation} (SE) task requires the model to adopt the role of a critic, judging the quality of an action's execution based on criteria such as rationality, professionalism, and efficiency.
+Thus, it favors actions that are more likely to succeed in the specific scene.
 Finally, similar to the above preceding tiers, the \textit{Counterfactual Evaluation} (CEU) task confronts the model with a hypothetical change on a specific physical interaction or event within the process and asks it to evaluate how that change would have impacted the quality of the action or its outcome.